 - drinking from a straw

-It’s very important that you do a good job of caring for your mouth when you get home to avoid infections and complications.
-Your dentist or oral surgeon will give you exact instructions on how to clean and protect your mouth after surgery.
-This might be the only time your dentist tells you not to brush, rinse, or floss for a whole day.
+After your surgery, you will have gauze in your mouth.
+Your oral surgeon will give you exact instructions on how best to clean and protect your mouth during recovery.
+This might be the only time your oral surgeon tells you not to brush, rinse, or floss for a whole day!

 - Gently dab the wound with gauze to absorb excess blood.